 The Boundary Commission for England (BCE) is an independent and impartial non-departmental public body, which is responsible for reviewing Parliamentary constituency boundaries in England.

-The Boundary Commission for England (BCE) has published its initial proposals for new constituency boundaries.
-We invite the public to view and provide feedback on the proposed boundaries as part of an eight-week consultation process.
+The BCE has now published its revised proposals for new constituency boundaries.
+We invite the public to view and provide feedback on these revisions as part of a four-week consultation process.

-The 2023 Review of Parliamentary constituencies was formally launched in January this year.
-The Commission is required to ensure that the number of electors in each constituency is more equal; in doing so, the number of constituencies in England will increase from 533 to 543.
-The Commission is undertaking an independent review of all constituency boundaries in England and will present our final recommendations to Parliament by July 2023.
+The 2023 Review of Parliamentary constituencies was formally launched in January 2021.
+The Commission is required to ensure that the number of electors in each constituency is more equal; constituencies must comprise of between 69,724 to 77,062 electors.
+The Commission is undertaking an independent review of all constituency boundaries in England and will present its final recommendations to Parliament by July 2023.

 You can see any changes specific to your address - just enter your postcode.

-Under the proposals Salford would continue with two constituencies of its own, however they would differ from the existing ones; including Salford taking on Wigan’s ‘Astley Mossley Common’ ward into the proposed Worsley and Eccles county constituency.
+Under the proposals Salford would continue with two constituencies of its own (Salford borough constituency and Worsley and Eccles county constituency), however they would differ from the existing ones:

-There would also be four Salford wards falling under other local authority constituencies.
+There will also be four Salford wards falling under two other local authority constituencies.
 These would be:

 Maps of the four proposed constituencies that will cover the Salford City Council area (two Salford constituencies, one Bolton and one Bury constituency) can be accessed via the downloadable PDF documents below.